Lisa-Fink/Library/README.md

 # Library

-Library created with HTML CSS and JavaScript
+Library created with HTML CSS and JavaScript, that uses Firebase Cloud Firestore.

-<a href="https://lisa-fink.github.io/Library/">Live Preview</a>
+<a href="https://library-d6366.web.app/">Live Preview</a>